The Link Between Your Energy & Oral Health

 Oral health and Adrenal Fatigue Syndrome

 Toxins are one of the significant sources of stress that can often lead to AFS.
-An often overlooked source of toxins, and one that is shrouded in controversy, is the mercury in dental fillings.
+An often-overlooked source of toxins, and one that is shrouded in controversy, is the mercury in dental fillings.
 It’s a heavy metal that is highly flammable, and when exposed to air, it quickly releases hazardous vapors.
 These vapors invade body tissues quickly and can be deadly for your cells in large amounts.

 How are oral health and energy levels related?